sonnyhcl/PYNQ-Light-Cube/README.md

 # PYNQ Light Cube

+## Brief Introduction

+This repo shows how to write a controller in python to control peripherals connected to FPGA.
+We could write any peripheral drivers in FPGA to achieve real-time high speed signal processing.
+Thanks to PYNQ platform, we can easily wrapper the FPGA drivers into simple python code.

-## Framework
+## Birdview

 ![framework](image/framework.png)

-## Brief Introduction

-This project shows how to write a controller in python to control peripherals connected to FPGA.We could write any peripheral drivers in FPGA to achieve real-time high speed signal processing.Thanks to PYNQ platform, we can easily wrapper the FPGA drivers into simple python code.

 ## Repository Organisation

+This repository is organized as follows.

+- `hw` contains constraints source file, custom ip, and `tcl` file to rebuild whole hardware design.

+- `notebook` contains lightcube controller in python, webserver resources, and notebook for playing.

+- `overlay` contains `bit` and `tcl` file of hardware design, and `py` to import overlay.

+- `setup.sh` helps setup this lightcube package.

 ```
+.
 ├── hw
 │   ├── ip
-│   ├── lightcube.tcl
+│   ├── build_hw.tcl
 │   └── srcs
 ├── image
 │   └── framework.png